-Spiritual Enrichment: April 2014
+Spiritual Enrichment: May-August 2014

-Our Guest Author is Gregory Tsikerdanos who is a fourth-year student in the Master of Divinity Program at Holy Cross Greek Orthodox School of Theology.
+The Guest Author is Gregory Tsikerdanos who is a fourth-year student in the Master of Divinity Program at Holy Cross Greek Orthodox School of Theology.
 He and his wife, Tara, have been married for 9 years and are from the community of Sts.
 Raphael, Nicholas and Irene in Cumming, GA.
 They have a daughter, Anna, who is 8 years old; a son, Andrew, who is 2-1/2 years old; and Eleni, who is 1-year old.